 There are several different kinds of eyelid and facial spasms.
 Two common types are blepharospasm and hemifacial spasm.

-A blepharospasm is an involuntary condition involving both eyes that starts with an increased blink rate.
-This eventually leads to closing the eyes as well as squeezing the muscles around them.
+Blepharospasm is an involuntary condition usually involving both eyes that starts with an increased blink rate.
+In severe cases it may cause uncontrolled closing of the eyes.

 Both of these conditions are most commonly treated with Botox injections, which work by blocking impulses from the nerve to the facial muscle to relax the underlying muscle activity.
 Treatment generally last 3 months and is repeated for lasting relief.